If you’ve ever wondered how to remove your name from Google searches, you’re not alone. You can’t remove everything but you can try. Here’s how.

 #5: Opt out manually — or get help

-Data brokers have taken a stronghold on the internet buy not only buying and selling personal data.
-But, by building interfaces that scrape the web for your personal information from social media, public records, and corporate filings.
+Data brokers have taken a stronghold on the internet by buying and selling personal data.
+On top of this, they build interfaces that scrape the web for your personal information from social media, public records, and corporate filings as well.
 Those companies then create online profiles in your name without ever asking if you wanted one in the first place!

 #6: Block your home from Google Maps